sprengtime/azure-docs/articles/active-directory/device-management-introduction.md

 Implementing Azure AD joined devices provides you with the following benefits:

 - **Single-Sign-On (SSO)** to your Azure managed SaaS apps and services.
 Your users don’t see additional authentication prompts when accessing work resources.
-The SSO functionality is even when they are not connected to the domain network available.
+The SSO functionality is even available when they are not connected to the domain network available.

 - **Enterprise compliant roaming** of user settings across joined devices.
 Users don’t need to connect a Microsoft account (for example, Hotmail) to see settings across devices.